mautic/mautic-documentation/pages/10.contacts/01.manage-contacts/docs.en.md

 So, Mautic will take care of duplicate contacts created by the event tracking.
 You can, however, still create a duplicate contact via the Mautic administration.
 As of Mautic 2.1.0, you will be notified if there is already a contact with the same unique identifier.

-`AND` id default operator to find duplicates by unique identifiers.
-You can choose `OR` operator in Contact Merge Settings configuration.
+`AND` is the default operator to find duplicates by unique identifiers.
+You can choose to use the `OR` operator in the Contact Merge Settings configuration.

 ![Setup operator for find duplications](contact-duplicates-operator-configuration.png "Setup operator for find duplications")